async-labs/builderbook/README.md

 5. While on `Settings` tab, scroll to `Domains and certificates` section and note your app's URL.
 My app's URL is: https://builderbook-8-end.herokuapp.com
     Let's deploy, go to `Deploy` tab, scroll to `Manual deploy` section and click <b>Deploy branch</b> button.
-    After deployment process is complete , navigate to your app's URL:
+    After deployment process is complete , navigate to your app's URL:<br><br>
     ![image](https://user-images.githubusercontent.com/10218864/54564053-10569380-4988-11e9-87dd-f81a28dd6406.png)

 6. Server logs are not available on Heroku dashboard.
 To see logs, you have to use Heroku CLI.